jechecue/first-one/fixing-wifi-repeater/index.md

  - Using 3.3 V the current was 0.161 A and the power LED is lighting but not the Wi-Fi.
 Using my phone I was not able to locate the Wi-Fi spot the device is supposed to create.
  - Using 5 V the current waa 0.284 A and both the power LED and Wi-Fi LED were lighting.
 The Wi-Fi spot were there and I was able to enter in the configuration mode of the device.
 The same with the second module.

-Conclusion: power supply modules were broken and the Wi-Fi modules were working and they were designed in a robust way, I have to say.
+Conclusion: power supply modules were broken but the Wi-Fi modules were working and they were designed in a robust way, I have to say.

 ## Fixing the device